Published on Brock University (http://brocku.ca)

 These protocols cover staff participation in political activities and attendance at political events; on-campus student participation in political activities; and use of university facilities, premises and resources for political activities during a municipal, provincial or federal election or by-election.
 These protocols do not apply to employees in their capacity as private citizens in activities distinct and apart from their roles at Brock with the exception of section 4.

 The University is a publicly-funded institution, as well as a registered not-for-profit charitable organization.
-As such, expect as outlined in section 8, during a municipal, provincial or federal election or by-election Board members, employees and officers of the University cannot, either in their official capacity or at the University’s expense, engage in an activity that supports, financially or authoritatively, a political party or a candidate for public office.
+As such, except as outlined in section 8, during a municipal, provincial or federal election or by-election Board members, employees and officers of the University cannot, either in their official capacity or at the University’s expense, engage in an activity that supports, financially or authoritatively, a political party or a candidate for public office.

 As an institution of higher education, the University is committed to free and open discussion and the exchange of ideas and opinions on issues that affect the wider community, including the expression of political views within its campus.
 The University encourages students, faculty and staff to exercise their civic rights to participate as individuals in the political process.

-However, Brock’s status as an institution of higher education dictates that it should ensure that activities carried out on its campuses and/or by members of the University community during a municipal, provincial or federal election or by-election, including political activities, do not call into question the University’s status as an impartial, non-partisan broader public sector institutive.
+However, Brock’s status as an institution of higher education dictates that it should ensure that activities carried out on its campuses and/or by members of the University community during a municipal, provincial or federal election or by-election, including political activities, do not call into question the University’s status as an impartial, non-partisan broader public sector institution.

 Guidelines for University Personnel